BENEFITS you deserve!

 - Scalding: When hot liquids or gases come in contact with the skin, a devastating burn injury may occur.

 Many claims do not fully cover the medical expenses incurred following a workplace burn injury.
-Burn injuries commonly require repeat visits to the hospital and often times, extensive reconstructive surgery.
-Workers' compensation benefits and injury claims do not always take these future medical expenses into consideration.
+Burn injuries commonly require repeat visits to the hospital and oftentimes, extensive reconstructive surgery.
+Workers' compensation benefits and personal injury claims do not always consider these future medical expenses.

-If you or a loved one has sustained serious burn injuries on the job, please contact the law offices of Ruth E. Johnson to get more information about how to pursue your legal rights.
-We will explore all avenues so you and your family receive just compensation for all your damages and losses.
+If you or a loved one has sustained serious burn injuries on the job, please contact the Law Office of Ruth E. Johnson to get more information about how to pursue your legal rights.
+We will explore all avenues, so you and your family receive just compensation for all your damages and losses.
 Please contact us today to schedule your free consultation and comprehensive case evaluation.